kimmobrunfeldt/url-to-image/README.md

 # url-to-image

-**DEPRECATED:** I recommend using implementations that use Headless Chrome underneath, for example: https://github.com/alvarcarto/url-to-pdf-api.
+**DEPRECATED:** I recommend using implementations that use Headless Chrome underneath, for example: https://github.com/kimmobrunfeldt/squint or https://github.com/alvarcarto/url-to-pdf-api.
 You can still continue using this module but no updates will be applied.

 [![Build Status](https://travis-ci.org/kimmobrunfeldt/url-to-image.png?branch=master)](https://travis-ci.org/kimmobrunfeldt/url-to-image)